-Alexandra (Xander) Meise represents and advises sovereign governments and private entities in the prevention and resolution of international public and private law disputes, especially those grounded in alleged treaty-breaches and international investment claims.
-In addition, she has advised governments and multinational corporations on best practices for adhering to international human rights norms and social responsibility standards, and has counseled governments on investment and sustainable development-related legal reforms.
-This work has included representing parties before US federal courts, the International Court of Justice, and international arbitration panels, as well as in negotiations between sovereign States and/or with international organizations, NGOs, and private entities.
+Alexandra (Xander) A.K.
+Meise represents and advises sovereign governments, state-owned enterprises, and private entities in the prevention and resolution of international private and public law disputes.
+This work has included representing parties before U.S. federal courts, the International Court of Justice, and international investment and commercial arbitration panels, as well as in negotiations between sovereign States and/or with international organizations, NGOs, and private entities.
+In addition, she has advised governments and multinational corporations on best practices for adhering to international human rights norms and social responsibility standards and has counseled governments on investment and sustainable development-related legal reforms.

-An experienced educator, Xander has trained government officials, practitioners, business leaders, students, and civil society leaders on a host of subjects related to public international law and international humanitarian law, international arbitration, and human rights.
-She also lectures on matters of international security and human rights, especially the international law implications of government security actions.
-Xander incorporates into her practice her prior experience working for an international political development organization, the US State Department, and international criminal tribunals in countries such as Yemen, Cambodia, East Timor, Bosnia-Herzegovina, Serbia, Albania, Macedonia, Kosovo, Spain, and Switzerland.
+An experienced lecturer, Xander has trained government officials, practitioners, business leaders, students, and civil society leaders on a host of subjects related to international litigation, public international law and international humanitarian law, international arbitration, and human rights.
+She also lectures on matters of international security and human rights, especially the international law implications of government actions.
+Xander incorporates into her practice her experience working on five continents, including service to an international political development organization, the U.S. State Department, and international criminal tribunals.

 - Murphy Exploration & Production Company-International v.
 The Republic of Ecuador.
 Counsel to Ecuador in an UNCITRAL arbitration under the Ecuador–US bilateral investment treaty arising from changes in domestic legislation pertaining to the exploitation of oil resources in Ecuador.